Bakkus - Earthfall / Theatre Chorea

 1994

-Lasting up to 10 hours per day the piece re-enacts a murder again and again, each time changing the method of presentation: sometimes performed casually in balaclavas, at other times psychotically in underwear.
+Examining the media's obsession with crime reconstructions; it was a time-based work lasting over ten hours, repeatedly re-enacting murders, each time changing the method of presentation: sometimes performed casually in balaclavas, other times psychotically in underwear.

-Music and Sound Design by Statik Sound System - Keith Bailey, Rob Conn, Andy Jenks, Roger Mills and Pete Webb.
+Music and Sound Design by Statik Sound System (Roger Mills, Andy Jenks and Pete Webb, Keith Bailey, Rob Conn).

 Music by Statik Sound System